East Carolina University

 By 2021-22, ECU will produce 3,517 critical workforce credentials, an increase of 12.3% (386 additional critical workforce credentials over a base of 3,131).

 From ECU: ECU emphasizes critical workforce needs in the region and beyond, including STEM, K-12 teacher education, and health care.
+ECU has had a steady increase in the critical workforce credentials it awards, surpassing the annual goal by more than 100, and is on track to surpass the 2021-22 plan goal.
 The College of Education collaborates with public school partners through the Latham Clinical Schools Network to produce the very best teachers throughout the network and across the state.
 The Miller School of Entrepreneurship serves as a regional hub for entrepreneurship and innovation.
 The College of Nursing is designated as a National League for Nursing Center of Excellence and is among the top distance education programs in the country.
 ECU’s College of Engineering and Technology has expanded degree programs and is experiencing significant growth.
-ECU leverages these relationships to create new ways to understand complex issues, develop and operate innovative solutions, and drive change for people and organizations in our region and beyond.
+ECU leverages these relationships to create new ways to understand complex issues, develop and operate innovative solutions, and drive change for people and organizations in our region and beyond..

 Achievement Gaps in Undergraduate Degree Efficiency

-By 2021-22, ECU will reduce by 50% the achieve gap in undergraduate degree efficiency between male and female students.
+By 2021-22, ECU will reduce by 50% the achievement gap in undergraduate degree efficiency between male and female students.

-From ECU: As is the case at many universities, females at ECU are retained and graduate at significantly higher rates than male students.
-ECU is investing in male student-success initiatives.
+From ECU: As is the case at many universities, females at ECU are retained and graduate at higher rates than male students.
+ECU is investing in male student-success initiatives, and the university continues to see increases in undergraduate degree efficiency for male students.
 As part of this effort, the university has established a living learning community, freshman seminars, the annual Male Student Success Summit, mentoring, and targeted academic advising.
-One new initiative in 2017-18 was the Male Achievement Crew, offered through the Pirate Academic Success Center, which provided common courses, seminars, and mentoring to a cohort of first-time, full-time male students.
+One initiative is the Male Achievement Crew, offered through the Pirate Academic Success Center, which provided common courses, seminars, and academic success coaching to a cohort of first-time, full-time male students.

 Undergraduate Degree Efficiency